 Project budget tracking

 This is a great way to instantly see how your assignments are impacting your budget in terms of hours and dollars.
-When you start going over-budget, the over-budget portion of the ring turns red.
-Hover over the ring to get more details of your budgets.

 Did this answer your question?